yoasif/yoasif.github.io/_posts/2024-06-24-mozilla-reddit-ama-2024-firefox-priorities-what-you-missed.markdown

 Aaron [replied](https://www.reddit.com/r/firefox/comments/1de7bu1/were_the_firefox_leadership_team_at_mozilla_ama/l8gfk4l/) that the design team is actively "doing a lot of design exploration in this space".

-Relatedly, I had opened a [feature request](https://github.com/mozilla-lockwise/lockwise-addon/issues/350) for a Chrome/Web WebExtension to accomplish a similar task.
+Relatedly, I had opened a [feature request](https://github.com/mozilla-lockwise/lockwise-addon/issues/350) for a Chrome/WebExtension to accomplish a similar task.
 I believe that both requests would make Sync more attractive, especially when compared to products like Bitwarden and Google Password Manager.

 ## Fission on Android